Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online & Campus Based - Visit Website

-Ursuline College's MSN Track in Psychiatric Mental Health Nurse Practitioner equips students with essential skills to assess, diagnose, and treat mental illness across all age groups.
-This hybrid program emphasizes healing interactions, psychotropic medications, and the professional roles of advanced practice nurses.
-Accredited by the CCNE, it ranks among the top graduate nursing programs nationally.
-Admission requires a 3.0 GPA, Ohio RN license, and one year of nursing experience.
-Graduates enter a high-demand field, with nurse practitioners ranked among the best healthcare jobs.
+Ursuline College's MSN Track in Psychiatric Mental Health Nurse Practitioner equips students to assess, diagnose, and treat mental illness across all age groups.
+This hybrid program emphasizes healing interactions, psychotropic medications, and advanced practice nursing roles.
+CCNE-accredited and ranked #3 in Ohio, it requires a 3.0 GPA, Ohio RN license, and one year of nursing experience for admission.
+Graduates enter the high-demand nurse practitioner field, consistently ranked among the best healthcare jobs.
+This master's-level program does not specify entrance exam requirements in the provided information.

 - Hybrid program format